Ramón Valdés: 1968–1980: Meeting with Chespirito and career success

 In 1968, he met Roberto Gomez Bolaños (Chespirito) on the program Sábados de la fortuna, Bolaños saw the talent of Váldes and he made him part of the cast of comedians for his new television project called Los supergenios de la mesa cuadrada, where he performed along with María Antonieta de las Nieves and Rubén Aguirre.
 Then the program changed its name to Chespirito.
 It was so successful that it was on television for many years.
-Then came the television bomb El Chavo del Ocho in 1973, where he played Don Ramón, achieving more success and recognition than he had experienced before.
+Then came the television phenomenon El Chavo del Ocho in 1973, where he played Don Ramón, achieving more success and recognition than he had experienced before.
 It is said that his character was similar to Váldes in real life.
 Coworker Rubén Aguirre stated:

 He also participated in El Chapulín Colorado airing in 1973 in which he portrayed multiple characters.

 1980–1988: Return with Chespirito and final projects

-After quitting the part of Don Ramon in El Chavo del Ocho, Valdés continued making films until 1986.
+After quitting the part of Don Ramón in El Chavo del Ocho, Valdés continued making films until 1986.

 He returned to television in 1981, performing in "Chespirito" as his former characters.
 He also returned to "El Chavo del Ocho", this being kept as a secret until the moment of recording.
 According to the history behind his return on one of the episodes in the series, Váldes entered the set to surprise La Chilindrina (María Antonieta de las Nieves) and such was the surprise of the actress, that the tears shed during that scene were real.
 Valdés only stayed one more year in the production as at the end of that year he left the program forever.

-In 1982, Valdés returned to television with Carlos Villagrán on the Venezuelan show Federrico and on Ah que Kiko in 1987 with these two being his final projects.
+In 1982, Valdés returned to television with Carlos Villagrán on the Venezuelan show Federrico and on ¡Ah qué Kiko! in 1987 with these two being his final projects.

 Other media

-In 1984, Váldez starred in a musical program entitled "Aprendiz de Pirata" (Spanish for "Pirate Apprentice") with Luis Miguel in which he performed his song "Tú No Tienes Corazón" of his 1984 album Palabra de honor.
+In 1984, Váldes starred in a musical program entitled "Aprendiz de Pirata" (Spanish for "Pirate Apprentice") with Luis Miguel in which he performed his song "Tú No Tienes Corazón" of his 1984 album Palabra de honor.